CACI-IMG/ForecasterDocs/reference/Data/Data-Rows-Columns.md

 ![Rows and Columns ribbon group](imgs/Data_RowsAndColumns-Columns.png)

 ## Find Column
 The **Find Column** button lets you search for a column by name.
-You can pick up the same functionality from the binoculars icon underneath the data grid.
+The same functionality can be found using the binoculars icon underneath the data grid.
 You can search using partial names, and the dialog will return a list of the columns that start with those characters.
 NB: You must type in the first characters at start of the column name - this does not try and match within the column names.
 Clicking the **Go To** button jumps to the requested column.

 ## Toggle Column Freeze
 The **Toggle Column Freeze** button lets you move columns to the far left of the data grid.
 This can be handy for moving together columns that you'd like to compare side by side.
 NB: This re-ordering is not saved within the project, and column order will be reset if you move away to another project.